A Review on Quantum Circuit Optimization using ZX-Calculus: Challenges

 To create executable quantum circuits for superconducting quantum computers spatial information (topology), qubit connectivity, noise, and error correction.
-Some work focuses on architecture-aware synthesis of phase gadgets and polynomials (e.g., van de Griend and Duncan~\cite{Meijer_van_de_Griend_2023}, Gogioso and Yeung~\cite{gogiosoAnnealingOptimisationMixed2023}, and Winderl et al.~\cite{winderlRecursivelyPartitionedApproach2023}) that takes an architecture's topology into account, others aim to~\cite{kissinger2019cnotcircuitextractiontopologicallyconstrained} restrict qubit connectivity.
+Some work focuses on architecture-aware synthesis of phase gadgets and polynomials (e.g., \citet{Meijer_van_de_Griend_2023}, \citet{gogiosoAnnealingOptimisationMixed2023}, and \citet{winderlRecursivelyPartitionedApproach2023}) that takes an architecture's topology into account, others (e.g., \citet{kissinger2019cnotcircuitextractiontopologicallyconstrained} aim to restrict qubit connectivity).
 However, there is no unified framework that combines the different methods.
 Transpilation would be more efficient if ZX-diagram optimization could target a specific architecture without the need for additional optimization steps to consider decoherence, gate error, routing, and error correction.
 Phase gadgets are the native representation of multi-qubit gates in ZX-calculus, therefore improving the architecture and topology aware synthesis is a promising field for future research.

 ZX-calculus is a natural candidate for photonic quantum computing because the architecture's measurement graph corresponds to a graph-like~(Definition~\ref{def:graph-like}) ZX-diagram.
 This equivalence permits the modification of the measurement graph using rewriting rules.
 As the measurement graph can be directly converted into hardware instructions, additional optimization steps are not required.
-The initial work of Zilke et al.~\cite{zilk2022photonic} demonstrates the effectiveness of ZX-calculus to target photonic quantum computers.
+The initial work of \citet{zilk2022photonic} demonstrates the effectiveness of ZX-calculus to target photonic quantum computers.
 Upcoming work could extend the approach of Zilke et al. to use different optimization algorithms for T-gate and Clifford gate elimination.
-Especially the RL-approach of Mattick et al.~\cite{mattick2025optimizingquantumcircuitszx} seems to be a promising candidate for photonic architectures, as it balances the quality and exploration of the solution.
+Especially the RL-approach of \citet{mattick2025optimizingquantumcircuitszx} seems to be a promising candidate for photonic architectures, as it balances the quality and exploration of the solution.
 As photonic architectures do not require circuit extraction, the quality of the solution is not impacted by post-processing and circuit extraction.
-Furthermore, future work should address photonic architectures with different graph states that compose the measurement graph.